Writing effective goals or objectives is arguably the most important first step in helping an organisation or department be successful.

 I believe 100% in good planning and execution.
 I also believe The Economist missed a key point that people – especially at senior levels – often don’t know how to write an effective goal.

-I’ve taught at many business training organisations during the past 15 years.
-Few – if any – had any relevant curricula.
-Or, if they did, they used S.M.A.R.T.
-It’s an OK place to start.
-But, in the end, it’s only five criteria of how to decide if the goal is correct.
-More so, it’s not fool-proof … as many articles on the internet will suggest.
+I’ve taught at many business training organisations during the past 15 years, and not one of these organisations had proper instructions in its curricula.
+All of them used S.M.A.R.T. as the example, which shows a lack of understanding writing goals as S.M.A.R.T. is merely five criteria of how to decide if the goal is appropriate.
+More so, S.M.A.R.T. is not fool-proof … as many articles on the internet will suggest.

 The questions underline a key point.
 To write the best objectives, talk, listen and collaborate with other people.
 Go find senior people you trust (or are simply too important not to engage) or close colleagues you can listen to criticism, but not negativity.

-Above all, these conversations often may save you time by:
+Above all, these conversations may save you time by:

 - Giving you key advice or information, particularly a historical or situational context